sc2umich/documents/workshops/mex_workshop/readme.md

 ```
 mex hello.cpp -output "greeting"
 ```
 then the MEX file will instead be called "greeting.mexw64".
-See the mex documentation linked about for the full list of supported compiler options.
+See the mex documentation linked above for the full list of supported compiler options.

 # Step 3: Calling your code